asher37/Bash-Menu/README.md

 ## Features

-- **Customizable Greetings**: Displays different greetings based on the time of day (Morning, Afternoon, Evening, Night).
+- **Customizable Greetings**: Displays different greetings based on the time of day (Morning, Afternoon, Evening, Night)
 - **File Browser**: Navigate through directories and open files for editing.
 - **Command Launcher**: Run custom commands or predefined terminal programs from the menu.
 - **Flexible Configuration**: Customize the menu, appearance, greetings, and programs via a simple `config.yaml` file.